WalletWasabi/WasabiDoc/docs/why-wasabi/TransactionSurveillanceCompanies.md

 They almost-certainly also run many Electrum servers which can spy on any Electrum wallet that connects to them.

 ### Transaction broadcasting
-Surveillance companies have been known to sybil attack the bitcoin network in order to try to find the source IP addresses of unconfirmed transactions.
+Surveillance companies have been known to sybil- and eclipse attack the bitcoin network, and specific nodes, in order to try to find the source IP addresses of unconfirmed transactions.

 ## Criticisms